Primary tabs

 Seminars & classes | Students are encouraged to attend regularly the French postgraduate research seminars and the French research seminars in their area (the areas are: Medieval, Early Modern, Nineteenth Century, Twentieth and Twenty-First Century, and Linguistics).
 These seminars usually meet two to four times a term. |

-Lectures | Attending lectures is optional but students are encouraged to take advantage of lectures offered across the University which are relevant to their research. |
+Lectures | Attending lectures is optional, but students are encouraged to take advantage of lectures offered across the University that are relevant to their research. |

 Feedback